 In the process of preparing proposed statutory revisions to implement trial court unification, the Commission has noted the following issues in judicial administration that may be appropriate for future study:

-- (1) Jurisdictional limits for economic litigation procedures. - (2) Jurisdictional limits for small claims cases,
+- (1) Jurisdictional limits for economic litigation procedures. - (2) Jurisdictional limits for small claims cases. - (3) Obsolete provisions of the Code of Civil Procedure relating to pilot projects.